AaronForde/CI-CD-Pipeline-Example/README.md

 Create react app was used to setup a simple front end. the application consists of a button which generates some random text when clicked.
-Tests are located.. which verify that the application works. tests can be ran by running `npm test` in the CI/CD example directory.
+Tests are located in `src/App.test.js` which verify that the application works.
+Tests can be run using `npm test` in the root directory.

 ## Connecting To CircleCI